LekoArts/gatsby-starter-portfolio/README.md

 Hi.

 I'm LekoArts and I create starters for Gatsby.js.
-If you're a designer (and front-end developer) like me or a photographer you'll enjoy my Gatsby projects as those two groups are the target audience.
+If you're a designer (and also front-end developer) like me or a photographer you'll enjoy my Gatsby projects as those two groups are the target audience.
 You can bootstrap your personal project quick & easy with my minimalistic and fast starters.

 Visit my [Gatsby Starter Portfolio Overview](https://gatsby-starter-portfolio.netlify.com/) to see my starters.
 Look at the previews, grab one starter and bootstrap your project or use it as a foundation for your personal project.